RamVasuthevan/Personal-Website/website/index.markdown

 <br>

+Mos of my writing is an [Bits, Bips and Bricks](https://www.bitsbipsbricks.com/).

 P.S.
 Why is this website so sparse?

 I spent several years procrastinating on creating a personal website.
 Trying to create a good personal website using good tools with good content.